alvr-org/PhoneVR/README.md

 * Android App: App folder: `<root>/code/mobile/android/PhoneVR`
   * Compiled/Tested on `Android Studio 4.0.1`
   * For testing, this project has 2 Build Configs, Debug and Release.
 Debug has lots of debugging callouts to logcat from both JAVA and JNI.
+  * There are also two build flavours: gvr and noGvr.
+The gvr flavour is a superset of the noGvr flavour that adds support for legacy PhoneVR server with Google VR SDK (deprecated).
+    * The source code of the gvr flavour is in app/src/gvr/ and app/src/main/.
+The code of the noGvr flavour is in app/src/noGvr/ and app/src/main/.
+Respectively, any shared code in app/src/main/ has to be tested with both flavours.
+    * The prepare-alvr-deps.sh script, which needs to be run before building supports the optional "nogvr" argument.
+If you run the script without arguments, you can build both flavours.
+If you run the script with the "nogvr" argument, you can only build the noGvr flavour.
   * PhoneVR is Android AVD compatible, though PhoneVR Server networking is also AVD compatible, but ALVR Server networking need some more work for simulation.
     * PhoneVR APK when run on AVD automatically assigns 10.0.2.2 (default emu addr) to pcIP
     * After starting the AVD Emulator, need to run "adb forward tcp:33333 tcp:33333", in terminal/cmd, this will enable PVRServer -> Android Emulator based PVRAndroidApp communication.